Chance of getting a PR for nursing profession is very high in Australia.

 Fulfilling the English Language skill registration standards is one of the five main requirements to get eligible to practise nursing in Australia.
 Demonstrating your ability in language enables to practise your profession in a safe manner.

+b.
 Even though the formats of tests are different, the scores required to meet the standard are set at equivalent levels across all the tests.
-You can either choose IELTS (International English Language Testing System), PTE Academic and TOEFL (Test of English as a Foreign Language) iBT as an evidence of your English language evidence, but not OET.
-Currently, OET is not applicable for certain professions including osteopathy, chiropractic and psychology applicants.
+You can either choose IELTS (International English Language Testing System), PTE Academic, OET (Occupational English Test) and TOEFL (Test of English as a Foreign Language) iBT as an evidence of your English language evidence.

 The registration standard set by the Nursing and Midwifery Board of Australia is applicable to all the applicants willing to practise nursing in Australia as enrolled nurse registered nurse or midwives in Australia.
 Hence, you must meet this standard regardless of the language background or visa status.